LeNPaul/portfolio-jekyll-theme/projects/nwobhm.md

 ![NWOBHM](..\assets\img\projects\proj-8\nwobhm.png)

-In the late-1970s and early-1980s, as the British Heavy Metal supergroups (**Black Sabbath**, **Deep Purple**, **Led Zeppelin**) that once were part of the anti-establishment, had now become part of the Establishment, a new wave of British Heavy Metal (NWOBHM) emerged all over Britain.
-As a genre, NWOBHM encompasses diverse mainstream and underground styles, but one thing that bands playing in this genre shared in common is that they drew inspiration from the anti-establishment punk movement of the late-1970s, producing fast and raw songs.
+In the late-1970s and early-1980s, as the British Heavy Metal supergroups (**Black Sabbath**, **Deep Purple**, **Led Zeppelin**) that once were part of the anti-establishment, had now become part of the Establishment, a new wave of British Heavy Metal (NWOBHM) emerged all over Britain "to satisfy the loyal fans' need for live music at grass-roots level."<sup>1</sup> As a genre, NWOBHM encompasses diverse mainstream and underground styles, but one thing that bands playing in this genre shared in common is that they drew inspiration from the anti-establishment punk movement of the late-1970s, producing fast and raw songs.

 With respect to NWOBHM logos, what was said earlier about Heavy Metal logos also applies here -- style-wise they're all over the place.